Market Scan Template for Founders and Product Teams

 Why market scans often fail even when the research is good

 The issue is often not input quality.
-It is compression failure.

 By the time someone starts writing the scan, they may already have screenshots, competitor pages, product notes, analyst links, internal comments, and rough judgments collected across a week.
+The problem is that none of those inputs yet behaves like a stable document.

 This is also why the workflow matters as much as the template.
-Catching useful signals on mobile and placing them into a rough scan structure early makes the final review much lighter.

 What a useful market scan template should include